What is brain cancer?

 When cancer develops elsewhere in the body and spreads (metastasizes) to the brain, it’s called a secondary brain tumor, or metastatic brain cancer.
 Metastatic brain tumors are more common than primary brain tumors.
 Some cancers that commonly spread to the brain include lung, colon, kidney and breast cancers.

 Brain cancer incidence

-Each year, over 190,000 people in the United States are diagnosed with a primary or metastatic brain tumor (National Brain Tumor Society).
+Each year, over 190,000 people in the United States are diagnosed with a brain tumor (National Brain Tumor Society).

 How brain cancer develops

 The brain and spinal cord together make up the central nervous system (CNS).
 Cancer can begin in the CNS or, more commonly, it can spread there.

 Primary brain tumors are tumors that form from cells within the brain.
 Not all primary brain tumors are the same.
 Primary brain tumors can be divided into malignant or benign tumors.